Morse homology and equivariance: Equivariant Thom-Smale-Witten complex

 Similarly, for an equivariant cohomology theory $h^*$, there is a strongly convergent, cohomologically graded spectral sequence with $E_1$-term

 The $E_2$-page is made up of the Bredon cohomology groups

 \end{proposition}

-\begin{remark} In the case where we take Bredon homology with coefficients in a covariant coefficient system $\underbar M$, then the terms in this spectral sequence are trivial for $m \neq 0$.
-In this case, we are left with a \emph{Morse complex}
+\begin{remark}[Equivariant Thom-Smale-Witten complex -- a canonical approach] In the case where we take Bredon homology with coefficients in a covariant coefficient system $\underbar M$, then the terms in this spectral sequence are trivial for $m \neq 0$.
+In this case, we are left with a \emph{Thom-Smale-Witten complex}

 which computes the ordinary Bredon homology groups $H_*^{Br}(X;\underbar M)$.
-From this point of view, we do not have to choose orientations and differentials to define a Morse complex or prove that it is invariant.
-Instead, we have shown that a Morse complex exists, and are reduced to determining a formula for the differentials from the gradient flow. \end{remark}
+From this point of view, we do not have to choose orientations and differentials to define a Thom-Smale-Witten complex or prove that it is invariant. \end{remark} \begin{remark}[Equivariant Thom-Smale-Witten complex -- an explicit approach] We review the standard equivariant Thom-Smale-Witten complex as follows: for each critical point $p \in \crit(f)$, we fix an orientation of the descending manifold $\mathscr D_p$.
+Define the chain complex